Last updated on October 23, 2025

 Blade of the Oni | Illustration by Jason A. Engle

-Reconfigure is one of the main set mechanics of Neon Dynasty as a means of giving life to equipment that you can turn into independent creatures or powerful equipment.
-The mechanic reminds me of Theros’ bestow with the ability to switch between modes at will.
+Reconfigure is one of the main set mechanics of Neon Dynasty and acts as a means of giving life to equipment that you can turn into independent creatures.
+The mechanic reminds me of Theros’ bestow, but with the ability to switch between modes at will.
 A flavorful mechanic that illustrates the sentient machines present in the cyberpunk world of Neon Dynasty, these creatures can be tools for others or threats on their own.

 How Does Reconfigure Work?